BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

 3. Go into the **.env** file of the project an set the environment variables IS_PROD and FACTORY_PROD to 'false'

-4. Run the following command from the directory of the project to pull, create and run all the containers:
+4. Run the following command from the directory of the project to pull, create and run all the containers (docker service need to be running):

 ```
 docker compose -f docker-compose-core.yaml --profile==TestSetup up -d